-Proposed changes have been made to align recordkeeping for this section with the record retention plan and implementation schedule outlined above.
+Rule amendments were made to align recordkeeping for this section with the record retention plan and implementation schedule outlined above.
 (See 1.3 for further discussion)

-The implementation timelines for walkthrough inspections for testing sumps, spill buckets and overfill prevention devices were split into two implementation schedules as a solution to the predictable problem of owners waiting until the last minute to conduct new testing.
-Washington has over 9,000 tanks and less than 100 individuals certified to conduct the testing required by these proposed changes.
+The implementation timelines for walkthrough inspections for sumps, spill buckets and overfill prevention devices were split into two implementation schedules as a solution to the predictable problem of owners deferring costs until the last minute to conduct new testing.
+Washington has over 9,000 tanks and less than 100 individuals certified to conduct the testing required by these changes.
 In addition, many of the certified individuals also do work in Idaho and Oregon which will also be implementing new testing requirements at the same time as Washington.
-The two and three year timelines are proposed for all new testing so that owners can align testing timelines and have all the testing completed at the same time, a cost savings.
+The two and three year timelines are for all new testing so that owners can align testing timelines and have all the testing completed at the same time, a cost savings.